CAH4E33/CowsAndBulls/README.md

 # CowsAndBulls
-Game Bulls and Cows is made on Windows Forms .NET Frameworks
+Game Bulls and Cows is made on Windows Forms .NET

 Email: sasab8396@gmail.com